jgavinray/recorder/README.md

 1. **Device Enumeration:** Uses the `cpal` crate to list all available audio input devices on the system.

-2. **Stream Setup:** Creates separate audio input streams for the microphone and system audio device using CoreAudio (macOS) or ALSA/PulseAudio (Linux).
+2. **Stream Setup:** Creates separate audio input streams for the microphone and system audio device using:
+   - CoreAudio on macOS
+   - WASAPI on Windows
+   - ALSA/PulseAudio on Linux

-3. **Simultaneous Recording:** Both streams run concurrently, writing audio samples to separate WAV files using the `hound` crate.
+3. **Simultaneous Recording:** Both streams run concurrently, mixing audio samples in real-time and writing to a single combined WAV file using the `hound` crate.

 4. **Sample Conversion:** Converts floating-point samples from the audio API to 16-bit integers for WAV file format.